 A summary of recommendations for retreatment is found in the BOX.

-The level of the evidence supporting the best treatment for each patient and the corresponding confidence in the recommendation varies as does the strength of the recommendation, and is graded in the same manner as the section on initial treatment of treatment-naive patients (Methods Table 2).
+The level of the evidence supporting the best treatment for each patient and the corresponding confidence in the recommendation varies as does the strength of the recommendation, and is rated in the same manner as the section on initial treatment of treatment-naive patients (Methods Table 2).
 In addition, when treatment differs for a particular group (eg, those infected with various genotypes) specific recommendations are given.
-Regimens are classified as "Recommended" when it is favored for most patients or "Alternative" when it might be optimal in a particular subset of patients in that category.
+A regimen is classified as "Recommended" when it is favored for most patients or "Alternative" when it might be optimal in a particular subset of patients in that category.
 When a treatment is clearly inferior or should not be used, it is classified as "Not Recommended."
 Unless otherwise indicated, such regimens should not be administered to patients with HCV infection.
 Specific considerations of persons with HIV/HCV coinfection, decompensated cirrhosis (moderate or severe hepatic impairment; Child Turcotte Pugh [CTP] class B or C), post–liver transplant HCV infection, and those with severe renal impairment or end-stage renal disease are addressed in other sections of the Guidance.

 When several regimens are offered at the same recommendation level, choice of regimen should be based on patient-specific data, including potential drug interactions.
-As always, patients receiving antiviral therapy require careful pretreatment assessment for comorbidities that may influence treatment response.
-All patients should have careful monitoring during treatment, particularly for anemia if ribavirin is included in the regimen.
+As always, patients receiving direct-acting antiviral (DAA) therapy require careful pretreatment assessment for comorbidities that may influence treatment response.
+All patients should have careful monitoring during treatment, particularly for anemia if RBV is included in the regimen.
+(See Monitoring Section)

-Monotherapy with PEG, RBV, or any of the available DAAs is ineffective; further, DAA monotherapy leads to rapid selection of resistant variants.
+Monotherapy with PEG-IFN, RBV, or any of the available DAAs is ineffective; further, DAA monotherapy leads to rapid selection of resistant variants.

 II.
 Genotype 2

-Recognizing the potential limitations of sofosbuvir plus RBV in harder-to-treat, HCV genotype 2–infected patients with a prior treatment failure, particularly those with cirrhosis, combination therapy with PEG has been studied.
-The LONESTAR-2 trial (an open-label, single site, single-arm phase 2 trial) evaluated PEG (180 μg weekly), sofosbuvir (400 mg daily), and weight-based RBV (1000 mg to 1200 mg daily in 2 divided doses for 12 weeks) in treatment-experienced patients with HCV genotype 2 or 3.
-Cirrhosis was present at baseline in 61% of patients.
-SVR12 was achieved in 22 (96%) of 23 persons with genotype 2 HCV infection.
-For patients with and without cirrhosis, SVR occurred in 13 (93%) of 14 and 9 (100%) of 9, respectively.
-Despite the limitations of this small study (and accounting for the potential challenges inherent with IFN therapy), combination PEG plus sofosbuvir and RBV is an alternative 12-week regimen for genotype 2–infected patients with cirrhosis.
+In recognition of the potential limitations of sofosbuvir plus RBV in harder-to-treat, HCV genotype 2–infected patients with a prior treatment failure, particularly those with cirrhosis, combination therapy with PEG-IFN has been studied.
+The LONESTAR-2 trial (an open-label, single-site, single-arm, phase II trial) evaluated PEG-IFN (180 μg weekly), sofosbuvir (400 mg daily), and weight-based RBV (1000 mg [<75 kg] to 1200 mg [≥75 kg] daily in 2 divided doses for 12 weeks) in treatment-experienced patients with HCV genotype 2 or 3.
+(Lawitz, 2014a) Cirrhosis was present at baseline in 61% of patients.
+SVR12 was achieved in 22 of 23 (96%) persons with HCV genotype 2 infection.
+For patients with and without cirrhosis, SVR occurred in 13 of 14 (93%) and 9 of 9 (100%), respectively.
+Despite the limitations of this small study and accounting for the potential challenges inherent with IFN therapy, sofosbuvir plus PEG-IFN and RBV is an alternative 12-week regimen for HCV genotype 2–infected patients with cirrhosis.

-No HCV protease inhibitors have been approved or are indicated for the treatment of genotype 2 infection.
+No HCV protease inhibitors have been approved or are indicated for the treatment of HCV genotype 2 infection.
 However, there is in vitro and in vivo evidence that simeprevir has activity against HCV genotype 2.
-Although PEG-IFN plus RBV has been the mainstay of treatment of genotype 2, it requires a longer duration of therapy, is less efficacious, and has more adverse effects than the regimen recommended above.
+Although PEG-IFN plus RBV has been the mainstay of treatment for HCV genotype 2, it requires a longer duration of therapy, is less efficacious, and has more adverse effects than the regimen recommended above.

 III.
 Genotype 3

-Based on results from FUSION, the phase 3 multicenter, randomized placebo-controlled VALENCE trial was amended to evaluate the effect of extending sofosbuvir plus RBV therapy to 24 weeks in all patients with HCV genotype 3.
-As with the FUSION study, most (65%) treatment-experienced patients had relapsed.
-The SVR12 rates after 24 weeks of therapy for treatment-experienced patients with genotype 3 was 79% (60% among patients with and 87% in those without cirrhosis).
-The increased efficacy with 24 weeks of sofosbuvir plus RBV therapy across all fibrosis stages combined with a favorable safety and tolerability profile supports the recommendation to use 24 weeks of sofosbuvir plus RBV in all genotype 3 patients despite the minimal number of patients studied to date.
+Based on results from the FUSION study, the phase III multicenter, randomized, placebo-controlled VALENCE trial was amended to evaluate the effects of extending sofosbuvir plus RBV therapy to 24 weeks in all patients with HCV genotype 3.
+As with the FUSION study, most (65%) treatment-experienced patients had a relapse.
+The SVR12 rate after 24 weeks of therapy for treatment-experienced patients with HCV genotype 3 was 79% (60% among patients with cirrhosis and 87% in those without cirrhosis).
+The increased efficacy with 24 weeks of sofosbuvir plus RBV therapy across all fibrosis stages combined with a favorable safety and tolerability profile supports the recommendation to use 24 weeks of sofosbuvir plus RBV for all HCV genotype 3–infected patients, despite the minimal number of patients studied to date.
 The response rate for HCV genotype 3–infected patients with cirrhosis treated for 24 weeks in the VALENCE trial (60%) was similar to that observed after 16 weeks of treatment in the FUSION trial (61%).
-Although longer treatment duration with a well-tolerated regimen may potentially be more successful in these more difficult-to-treat patients, data remain limited.
-Either duration of treatment is considered acceptable at this time (see below).

-Choice of specific regimen may be influenced by previous or anticipated tolerance to PEG or the presence of advanced fibrosis or cirrhosis.
-For most patients, the ease of administration and tolerability of sofosbuvir plus RBV will outweigh any potential benefit associated with the addition of PEG.
+Choice of specific regimen may be influenced by previous or anticipated tolerance to PEG-IFN or by the presence of advanced fibrosis or cirrhosis.
+For most patients, the ease of administration and tolerability of sofosbuvir plus RBV will outweigh any potential benefit associated with the addition of PEG-IFN.
 However, for HCV genotype 3–infected patients who have cirrhosis, responses to sofosbuvir and RBV alone for 24 weeks were suboptimal.

-In the LONESTAR-2 study, adding 12 weeks of PEG to the sofosbuvir and RBV regimen resulted in numerically higher response rates among persons with HCV genotype 3 than those obtained with sofosbuvir and RBV for 24 weeks.
-Of HCV genotype 3–infected patients with and without cirrhosis, 10 (83%) of 12 achieved SVR.
+In the LONESTAR-2 study, adding 12 weeks of PEG-IFN to the sofosbuvir and RBV regimen resulted in numerically higher response rates among persons with HCV genotype 3 than those obtained with sofosbuvir and RBV alone for 24 weeks.
+Of HCV genotype 3–infected patients with and without cirrhosis, 10 of 12 (83%) achieved SVR.
 Given the limited number of patients in this demographic in both the VALENCE and LONESTAR-2 studies, these differences in response rates should be interpreted with caution.

-No HCV protease inhibitors have been approved or are indicated for the treatment of genotype 3 HCV infection.
-Although PEG/RBV has been the mainstay of treatment of genotype 3 HCV, it is less efficacious and has more adverse effects than the recommended regimens.
+No HCV protease inhibitors have been approved or are indicated for the treatment of HCV genotype 3 infection.
+Although PEG-IFN plus RBV has been the mainstay of treatment of HCV genotype 3 infection, it is less efficacious and has more adverse effects than the recommended regimens.